werf/website/werf.io/guides/java_springboot/100_basic/10_build.md

 git commit -m "initial commit"
 ```

-_This way you will copy the code of the [SpringBoot application](https://github.com/werf/werf-guides/tree/master/examples/springboot/000_app) to a local directory and initialize a Git repository in it._
+_This way you will copy the code of the [Spring Boot application](https://github.com/werf/werf-guides/tree/master/examples/springboot/000_app) to a local directory and initialize a Git repository in it._

-Note that werf follows the principles of [giterminism]({{ site. docsurl }}/documentation/advanced/configuration/giterminism.html): it fully relies on the state described in the Git repository.
+Note that werf follows the principles of [giterminism]({{ site.docsurl }}/documentation/advanced/configuration/giterminism.html): it fully relies on the state described in the Git repository.
 This means that files not committed to the Git repository will be ignored by default.
 Thereby, if you have the source code, then you can turn an application to the specific operating condition at any time.

 ## Dockerfile-based build process